French Onion Baked Potatoes

 Instructions

-• Meanwhile, in a medium skillet set over medium low heat, add 2 tablespoons of butter.
-Once the butter has melted add the onion.
+• Meanwhile, in a medium skillet set over medium-low heat, add 2 tablespoons of butter.
+Once the butter has melted, add the onion.
 Sprinkle with salt and sugar.
 Cook until caramelized, about 30 minutes.
 Stir frequently to prevent burning.

 • Add the pepper and garlic.
 Cook for 2 minutes or until the garlic is fragrant.
 Pour in beef stock and thyme.
 Turn to medium heat and simmer for 15 minutes.

 • Remove the potatoes from the oven and cut down the center with a knife.
 Press the ends together to pop the potato open (just be gentle).
 Divide the remaining butter into 4 pieces.
 Place into the center of each potato.
-Carefully ladle the soup into each potato, dividing evenly between the two.
+Carefully ladle the soup into each potato, dividing evenly between them.
 Go back and forth to allow as much liquid to be absorbed as possible.

 Nutrition

-Serving: 1potato | Calories: 442kcal | Carbohydrates: 43g | Protein: 14g | Fat: 25g | Saturated Fat: 13g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 9g | Trans Fat: 1g | Cholesterol: 63mg | Sodium: 450mg | Potassium: 971mg | Fiber: 4g | Sugar: 3g | Vitamin A: 698IU | Vitamin C: 17mg | Calcium: 329mg | Iron: 2mg
+Serving: 1potato | Calories: 440kcal | Carbohydrates: 43g | Protein: 14g | Fat: 25g | Saturated Fat: 13g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 9g | Trans Fat: 0.5g | Cholesterol: 63mg | Sodium: 546mg | Potassium: 972mg | Fiber: 4g | Sugar: 3g | Vitamin A: 698IU | Vitamin C: 17mg | Calcium: 329mg | Iron: 2mg

 Want more inspiration?